cplett/cplett.github.io/page/xtb/general.md

 More detailed settings will be explained in the respective exercises.

 ## Constraining and Fixing Structures
-The additional input file also allows you to constrain specific bonds and angles, which is useful when you want to maintain certain bonding motifs during optimization or MD simulations.
+The additional input file also allows you to constrain specific bonds and angles This is very important when you want to maintain certain bonding motifs during optimization or MD simulations.
 A constraint block might look like this:

 ```bash
 $constrain